Texting While Driving

 The AAA Foundation for Traffic Safety has found that distractions persist even after a driver stopped distracted behavior.
 It describes this as latency when a driver’s brain doesn’t fully connect again with driving safely.
 It could last for as long as 27 seconds before, during and after sending a text message.
 Texting while driving is the most dangerous form of distracted driving.
 It combines all three of the above distractions plus the latency period.
 According to the Virginia Tech Safety Institute, texting at 55 mph is like driving the length of a football field with your eyes closed.
 If a person can drive the length of a football field at 55 mph, he or she could drive more than a half a mile in 27 seconds and not fully realize it when traffic ahead slows down or stops.

-A Recent St. Petersburg Crash:
+A Recent St. Pete Car Crash

+Distracted drivers in St. Pete may be all too common.
 There’s strong evidence of a distracted driving crash between a Chevrolet Impala and a Honda motorcycle on northbound Interstate 275 recently.
 The Impala failed to slow down as traffic ahead slowed, and the driver rear-ended the touring bike with a 56-year old man on it.
 The Florida Highway Patrol reported that the motorcyclist was in critical condition at a local hospital.
 The driver of the Impala hit the motorcycle so hard that it was propelled into a third vehicle before her car came to rest.

-Contact a Local Accident Attorney:
+Contact a Tampa Bay Car Accident Attorney